Composite vs pressure-treated deck: cost comparison

 Does a composite deck pay for itself?

 Often, if you would otherwise pay a pro to stain and seal.
-Once three to five professional maintenance cycles are priced in, a PT deck's 10-year total overlaps the composite band.
-If you do your own maintenance, PT usually stays cheaper in cash terms over 10 years — you pay the difference in labor, not dollars.
+The board upgrade costs about $200–$1,700 on a 12×16, while three to five professional maintenance cycles run $1,200–$3,900 — so pro-maintained PT usually costs more over 10 years than composite.
+If you do your own maintenance, PT stays slightly cheaper in cash; you pay the difference in labor.

 When is pressure-treated still the better choice?